 Unfortunately, there is a disturbing trend.
-Numerous countries have curtailed the right to access to information under the pretext of responding to the pandemic.
-This is not only the case under regimes where this right is regularly disregarded, but also in countries where it is both protected by law and usually respected.
-Ensuring access to information will be key to mitigate these corruption risks in the near future.
+Numerous countries have curtailed the right to public information (RTI) under the pretext of responding to the pandemic.
+This is not only the case under regimes where this right is regularly brushed aside, but also in countries where it is both protected by law and usually respected (DW Akademie, 2020).

 Access to accurate and timely information during the pandemic is essential.
 It helps people make safe choices, for themselves and their families, with governments having a corresponding obligation to disseminate widely public interest information and to address disinformation (UNESCO, 2020).

 Furthermore, ensuring the right to information allows journalists and NGOs to monitor the work of government institutions and share information about public decision-making.
 This allows the detection of corruption and lowers the likelihood of corrupt behaviour and practices (UNODC, 2020).